 Outside animals, like feral cats or stray dogs, suffer greatly from hypothermia or frostbite.
 House pets used to warm indoor temps need extra help, too.
 It seemed like a good time to remind everyone about cold weather pet protection.

-COLD WEATHER PET PROTECTION
+COLD WINTER WEATHER PET PROTECTION

 It takes time for that winter coat to grow.
 And it’s not fair to the dog to expect him to “get hairy” overnight when the first frost freezes.
-The video below, from a past KXII-TV pet talk, still has good information with suggestions and cautions for prepping pets for the colder weather to come.

 How do you get your dogs ready?
 Slow, incremental exposure to cold weather.
 That helps build up the pet’s adaptive ability, including fur growth.
 And if your pet has little furry protection, provide a warm sweater or coat for insulation.